SoftwareAG/c8y-docs/content/cockpit/exports.md

 The export schedule will be added to the export details.

-##### Migration of scheduled exports
+#### Migration of scheduled exports

-With version 10.6.2, a new report agent has been implemented to allow scheduled reports with [Apama Streaming Analytics](/apama/overview-analytics/).
+With version 10.6.2, a new report agent has been implemented to allow scheduled reports with the [Streaming Analytics](/streaming-analytics/overview-streaming-analytics/) application.
 The export schedules functionality based on smart rules has been deprecated.

 On opening a report, all scheduled exports based on smart rules are automatically migrated to the new report agent, while displaying a message informing the user about the process.